rust-lang/rust/doc/tutorial-borrowed-ptr.md

 }
 ~~~

-Here you can see the lifetime of shape is now being called `tmp`.
+Here you can see that `shape`'s lifetime is now named `tmp`.
 The
-parameters `a`, `b`, and the return value are all given the lifetime
+parameters `a`, `b`, and the return value all have the lifetime `r`.
-`r`.
-However, since the lifetime `tmp` is not returned, it would be shorter
+However, since the lifetime `tmp` is not returned, it would be more
-to just omit the named lifetime for `shape` altogether:
+concise to just omit the named lifetime for `shape` altogether:

 ~~~
 # struct Point {x: float, y: float}; // as before